johnsonk16/GroceryBasket-/README.md

 ## Deliverables

-1. Mobile app
-2. Web app
+1. Web app
+  - User can choose meals
+  - User can favorite meals
+  - User can add meals
+  - User can delete meals
+  - User can check on/off ingredients
+  - Analyze picture of food; output what the food is
-3. Documentation and testing
+2. Documentation and testing

 ## Plan